 - The next level of management has 14 calendar days to respond in writing to the Professional Staff Member.
 If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with Senior Human Resources officer within seven (7) calendar days.

 - The Senior Human Resources officer has 14 calendar days in which to respond in writing to the Professional Staff Member.
-If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with the Office of Equality and Diversity within seven (7) calendar days.
+If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with the Office for Institutional Equity and Inclusive Culture within seven (7) calendar days.

-- The Office of Equality and Diversity may within 14 calendar days, issue a written decision that shall be final and binding on all parties or may convene a Grievance Committee.
+- The Office for Institutional Equity and Inclusive Culture may within 14 calendar days, issue a written decision that shall be final and binding on all parties or may convene a Grievance Committee.

-- The Office of Equality and Diversity may convene a Grievance Committee that will be composed of a nonvoting Chair plus three (3) full-time Professional Staff Members, one of which may be selected by the Professional Staff Member.
+- The Office for Institutional Equity and Inclusive Culture may convene a Grievance Committee that will be composed of a nonvoting Chair plus three (3) full-time Professional Staff Members, one of which may be selected by the Professional Staff Member.